F1 Enthusiast | Michael Schumacher Fan | Grown to Respect Ayrton Senna | Discovering Past Masters in F1 | Amazed by F1 Cars!

 Of the eight cars that made contact with the tyres, five retired, one had to change the nose wing (Mika), one had a suspension issue (Villeneuve), and the other just survived masterfully.
 Well, the masterful survivor was Michael Schumacher and one of the last ones to hit the tyres.

-See that?
-Now watch the video closely as Schumacher lets go of the steering wheel when his car touches the tyre pile.
+Schumacher said in the post-race interview that he let go of the steering wheel when his car touchee the tyre pile.
 That move was to avoid suspension damage because of steering feedback during the tyre touch.
-Had Michael tried to steer against the feedback, he could have damaged the suspension.
-By the way, this was something Michael said in the post-race interview.
 Masterful indeed!

 Sadly, it was the same tyre pile which also led to Damon Hill retiring from first place allowing Jean Alesi to lead, and eventually, Michael.
 Once Michael got to the front at the first pitstop, he stayed there until the end.